CCPBioSim/BioSim-analysis-workshop/README.md

 To avoid waiting for everyone's setup to be up and running we highly recommend trying this workshop on colab and only once you are back at home and want to explore further to try and run it on your local machine.

 ## Course pre-requisites

-The course assumes that attendees have a working knowledge of [Jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/stable/), Python (especially the [NumPy library](https://numpy.org/), and the bash shell.
+The course assumes that attendees have a working knowledge of [Jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/stable/), Python (especially the [NumPy library](https://numpy.org/), and the bash shell).

 ## Licenses